zouharvi/hmm-rust/README.md

 ## Additional

+### Smoothing

+I also experimented with rudimentary smoothing.
+This can be done easily by changing the initial probabilities in constructor (class `HMM`) to some parameter `alpha` instead of zeroes.
+Since probabilities are scaled up by the factor of `4096`, it makes sense to use higher values.

+Interestingly enough, the performance increased by tinkering with start and transition probabilities and not emission probabilities.
+Furthermore, setting initial transition probability to a negative number `-128` and the start probability to `64` resulted in the best results (I did not employ gridsearch, so there surely exists a better set of parameters.
+The resulting (train, eval) accuracies were (92.58%, 80.86%) and (81.72%, 73.98%) for Rust and Python respectively.
+This is an improvement of (+0.69%, +0.46%) and (+2.07%, +1.07%) for Rust and Python.
+The resulting inferences are stored in `data_measured/{p,r}-de-eval-{,smooth}.tt`.

 ### Ice cream

 The Rust code also contains the toy ice-cream X weather example.
-It can be run with `cargo test --nocapture`.
+It can be run from the `rust` directory with `cargo test -- --nocapture`.

 ### Unknown word handling by subwords